We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Adaptive Biotechnologies's "short interest ratio" (SIR)

-Adaptive Biotechnologies's "short interest ratio" (SIR) is the quantity of Adaptive Biotechnologies shares currently shorted divided by the average quantity of Adaptive Biotechnologies shares traded daily (recently around 1.1 million).
-Adaptive Biotechnologies's SIR currently stands at 4.6.
-In other words for every 100,000 Adaptive Biotechnologies shares traded daily on the market, roughly 4600 shares are currently held short.
+Adaptive Biotechnologies's "short interest ratio" (SIR) is the quantity of Adaptive Biotechnologies shares currently shorted divided by the average quantity of Adaptive Biotechnologies shares traded daily (recently around 568752.98295455).
+Adaptive Biotechnologies's SIR currently stands at 7.04.
+In other words for every 100,000 Adaptive Biotechnologies shares traded daily on the market, roughly 7040 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Adaptive Biotechnologies.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Adaptive Biotechnologies.

 Find out more about how you can short Adaptive Biotechnologies stock.